 - Music Program Coordinator & Grade School Music Teacher

-Ms. Desouches has degrees in vocal performance from the San Francisco Conservatory of Music.
-There she also served as music history graduate assistant and co-taught a semester, collegiate-level course in music history.
-She is a trained Waldorf teacher and also completed the first year in Educational Support training with the Association for a Healing Education.
-She has worked at Chicago Waldorf School since 2006, first as a class teacher and then as a music and choral teacher.
-She served as the school’s reaccreditation coordinator in 2008-09 and also as a board trustee 2009-2012.
+Ms. Desouches received her Bachelor's and Master's degrees in vocal performance from the San Francisco Conservatory of Music.
+There she also served as music history graduate assistant for two years and co-taught a semester course in music history.
+She completed her Waldorf teacher training with Arcturus Rudolf Steiner Education in Chicago and completed the first year in Educational Support training with the Association for a Healing Education.
+She has taught at Chicago Waldorf School since 2006, first as a class teacher and then as a music and choral teacher.
+She has also served as the school’s reaccreditation coordinator and as a trustee and currently serves on the College of Teachers.

-Ms. Desouches is currently the school's music program coordinator and teaches grade school music, middle school choirs, high school Vocal Ensemble and the 11th grade History Through Music block.
-She is also one of the 9th grade class advisors and a senior project advisor.
+Ms. Desouches coordinates the music program and teaches grade school music, middle school choirs, high school Vocal Ensemble and the 11th grade History Through Music block.
+She is co-advisor of the 10th grade and a senior project advisor.